What to the Slave Is the Fourth of July?: Speech

-Douglass begins by saying that the fathers of the nation were great statesmen, and that the values expressed in the Declaration of Independence were "saving principles", and the "ringbolt of your nation's destiny", stating, "stand by those principles, be true to them on all occasions, in all places, against all foes, and at whatever cost."
-Douglass details the hardships past Americans once endured when they were members of British colonies and validates their feelings of ill treatment.
-He celebrates the efforts of the founding fathers of America for fighting back against the tyranny of England.
+Douglass begins by saying that the fathers of the nation were great statesmen, and that the values expressed in the United States Declaration of Independence were "saving principles", and the "ringbolt of your nation's destiny", stating, "stand by those principles, be true to them on all occasions, in all places, against all foes, and at whatever cost."
+He then goes on to analyze the history of the United States, noting that 76 years ago in 1776 Americans were subjects of the British Crown.
+Douglass recounts the American Revolution, characterizing it as a just stand against oppression; "but we fear the lesson is wholly lost on our present ruler".

 Douglass then pivots to the present, stating that "We have to do with the past only as we can make it useful to the present and to the future".
 In spite of his praise of the Founding Fathers, he maintains that slaves owe nothing to and have no positive feelings towards the founding of the United States.
 He faults America for utter hypocrisy and betrayal of those values in maintaining the institution of slavery.

 Douglass also stresses the view that slaves and free Americans are equal in nature.
 He expresses his belief in the speech that he and other slaves are fighting the same fight in terms of wishing to be free that White Americans, the ancestors of the white people he is addressing, fought seventy years earlier.
 Douglass says that if the residents of America believe that slaves are "men", they should be treated as such.

 Douglass then discusses the internal slave trade in America.
 He argues that though the international slave trade is correctly decried as abhorrent, the people of the United States are far less vocal in their opposition to domestic slave trade.
 Douglass vividly describes the conditions under which those enslaved are bought and sold; he says that they are treated as no more than animals.

 Building off of this, Douglass criticizes the Fugitive Slave Act, holding that in this act, "slavery has been nationalized in its most horrible and revolting form."
-He describes the legislation as "tyrannical," and believes that it is in "violation of justice."
+He describes the legislation as "tyrannical", and believes that it is in "violation of justice".